Curmudgeons (film): Production

-In 2012, DeVito and his daughter, Lucy, watched a one-act play at the Ensemble Studio Theatre in Manhattan, New York, where Lucy worked.
-The play was written by Conkel, and starred Margulies as Ralph.
+In 2012, Danny DeVito and his daughter Lucy watched a one-act play at the Ensemble Studio Theatre in Manhattan, New York, where Lucy worked.
+The play was written by Joshua Conkel, and starred David Margulies as Ralph Pajovic.
 Lucy suggested that it be turned into a film, and in the summer of 2015, asked Conkel if he wished to write the screenplay for the film, which he did.
-DeVito took up the mantle of director, while Jake and Lucy took the job of producer.
+DeVito took up the mantle of director, while Jake DeVito and Lucy took the job of producer.

 The film was shot over the span of three days in a Brooklyn senior home.
 Margulies died in January 2016, a few months before the film's release.
 DeVito was able to show him the finished film before his death.

 Reception

 The film was received well by critics.
 Collin Souter, writing for RogerEbert.com, praised the film, describing it as "very funny, romantic and one of the most heartfelt short films you’ll ever see."
 Jeffrey Bowers, from Vimeo Blog, noted that the film had a "decidedly un-Hollywood vibe," in part due to it being a "labor of love and a family affair."
 Curmudgeons was also chosen to be the first Vimeo Staff Pick Premiere.